LukeGarnham/Stumps-and-Studs-MS4/README.md

 ![Navbar search functionality](media/readme/images/header-layout-before.png)

 The container for the links is a flex box utilising [Bootstrap's flex classes](https://getbootstrap.com/docs/5.0/utilities/flex/#justify-content).
 I use the class 'justify-content-between' to space the links out.
 When they are logged out, the 3 links are evenly spread out but when users are logged in, I felt that the Account link was spaced too closely to the search bar.
 I considered adding some margin to the left of the Account link but this didn't create the desired effect.
 I wanted to center the Account link between the search bar and Basket link.
-The simple solution I utilised was to create an empty div before the Account link which means the flex box evenly spaces 3 elements out thus pushing the Account link into the center.
+The simple solution I utilised was to create an empty list item before the Account link which means the flex box evenly spaces 3 elements out thus pushing the Account link into the center.
 To ensure the layout on small screens isn't effected, I used Bootstrap classes 'd-none d-md-block' to ensure it doesn't displace any links on small screens.
 The end result is below with the change being seen in the header when users are logged:

 ![Navbar search functionality](media/readme/images/header-layout-after.png)